How to Store Lychee

 Lychee fruit in large sink, being rinsed with water after being delivered.

-Rinse your lychee with cold water.
+Rinse with cold water.

 This will remove any juices that may have leaked from split fruit during transit.